 Want your movie to have a professional movie poster?

 Every “one sheet” movie poster has ONE thing in common.
-It’s called “the billing block.”
-To get it you’ll need a movie poster credits template.
+It’s called “the billing block,” which is the industry-standard way of formatting movie poster credits.

-We’re going to help you out with a free movie poster credits template, and a quick rundown of how to use it.
+In today’s post, we’ll help you out with a free movie poster credits template, and a quick rundown of how to make a great poster.

 Download your FREE Photoshop Movie Poster Credits Template

 We've created two movie credit poster templates for light and dark backgrounds.

 Download your free Photoshop movie poster credits template below.